How Being Nice Can Help Your Career

 Kindness benefits you as well as the people you choose to help.
 "There are measurable emotional and physical benefits for people who choose to demonstrate kindness,” said Janet Scarborough Civitelli, Ph.D., a psychologist and career coach, in an email interview with The Balance.
 “Some of the benefits are tangible, like the release of mood-improving hormones and reduced inflammation in the body.
 Other benefits are less tangible but contribute to making the world a more generous and compassionate place, and couldn't we all use more of that?"

-How You Can Incorporate Niceness (and Kindness) in Your Career
+How to Incorporate Niceness (and Kindness) in Your Career

 Ready to make your work environment a nicer, kinder place?
 There are many small steps you can take to get started.